Deere reported adjusted earnings of $1.83 per share in the fourth

 products and invests in wind energy generation.

-certain inter-company eliminations.
+income, net of certain inter-company eliminations.

 Deere & Company (DE): Read the Full Research